Top of main content

 Learn more about HSBC VISA Debit Card

-While VISA debit cards are mostly used to withdraw cash, transfer money, etc., within credit balance in the account, VISA credit cards let you borrow money to prepay for goods, services, instalment payments, etc., under the agreement that you'll repay it
+VISA debit cards are mostly used to withdraw cash, transfer money, etc., within the credit balance in the account.
+VISA credit cards let you borrow money to prepay for goods, services, instalment payments, etc., under the agreement that you'll repay it.

 What is a VISA credit card?